OMGSERVERS/omginstructions/instructions/use_omgservers_ctl.md

-# How to Use OMGSERVERS CTL
+# How to Use OMGSERVERS ctl

-The OMGSERVERS CTL tool is shipped as a Docker image.
+The `OMGSERVERS ctl` tool is shipped as a Docker image.
 You can pull it using:

 ```sh
 docker pull omgservers/ctl:1.0.0-SNAPSHOT
 ```

-The tool stores credentials, tokens, and various configuration parameters in the `/opt/omgserversctl/.omgserversctl` directory.
+The tool stores credentials, tokens, and logs in the `/opt/omgserversctl/.omgserversctl` directory.

 To persist data across executions, you need to mount a volume: